 * photos taken on May 1 2014 in Columbia, MD

 * photos taken on May 5 2015 in Columbia, MD

 * photos taken on May 6 2015 in Ellicott City, MD

 * photos taken on Apr 17 2016 @ U.S. National Arboretum, DC

 * photos taken on Apr 12 2017 in Columbia, MD

 * photos taken on Apr 28 2017 in Ellicott City, MD

 * photo taken on Apr 20 2018 in Columbia, MD

 CANADA: FEDERALLY ENDANGERED SINCE 1993

 In Ontario, four historic collections are known from the 1880s, all along the Thames River near London, Ontario.
 Many more colonies may have unknowingly been wiped out in Essex County during the massive scale logging and fires that occured in the 1870 to 1890 period.
-Further searches should be done in rich woods and floodplain forests and until rediscovered in 1993 it was presumed extinct since 1889.
+Further searches should be done in rich woods and floodplain forests.
+Until rediscovered in 1993 it was presumed extinct from Ontario since 1889.